Go on to

 stage was set up on two flatbed trucks on second base at the local baseball

-himself a Quebec-area musician, did play, apparently as a substitute act.
+Quebec-area musician, did play, apparently as a substitute act.
+Although not listed in any advertising, a

 Aug.
 21 Quebec City, Quebec Colisee